pogo420/problem-practice/README.md

 # problem-practice
-Repo for problems and hackathons
+Repo for problems and hackathons(Python + Go)
 Problems from
   - Cracking the Coding Interview.
+  - Udemy DSA